 Attorney sued by judge ex-boyfriend: Ring was 'shut up' ploy

 LIVINGSTON, La.
-(AP) — A Louisiana judge wants his ex-girlfriend to return an engagement ring he purchased along with a matching wedding band for $62,000.
-He also wants her to give back $30,000 to $45,000 for expenses he claims he incurred on her behalf.
+(AP) — A Louisiana judge wants his ex-girlfriend to return a diamond-studded engagement ring he says he purchased for her along with a matching wedding band for $62,000.

-Wayne Ray Chutz is an elected judge on Louisiana's First Circuit Court of Appeal.
-The Advocate reports that Chutz made the demand in a lawsuit he filed against attorney Ellyn Julia Clevenger last month in district court.
+Wayne Ray Chutz, an elected judge on Louisiana's First Circuit Court of Appeal, filed a lawsuit seeking repayment against attorney Ellyn Julia Clevenger last month, The Advocate reported Thursday.
+In it, he also seeks reimbursement of $30,000 to $45,000 for expenses he claims he incurred on Clevenger's behalf.

-Chutz's lawsuit says he proposed to Clevenger in 2016, but that they never wed.
-The suit says she moved out last year, but kept the ring.
+Chutz, 69, claims he is the ring's legal owner because it was given "in contemplation of" a marriage that never happened, the lawsuit says.
+He proposed to Clevenger in 2016, but she moved out of his house last year and kept the ring, the suit says.

-Clevenger said Thursday that she's not required to return the ring.
-She says Chutz never intended to get married; that he only gave her the ring to "shut her up" about marriage.
+Clevenger, 42, said she is not required to return the ring and that Chutz never intended to get married.
+She said Chutz gave her the ring to "shut her up" about marriage and that she never received the wedding band.

 Information from: The Advocate, http://theadvocate.com